RISO Frequently Asked Questions (FAQ)

 Why does my advisor need to take the Title IX course?

 Title IX is a federal law prohibiting discrimination on the basis of gender/sex at educational institutions that receive federal funding, RISOs are considered educational opportunities under Title IX.
-As such RISO advisors are considered responsible "campus security authorities" to the university.
+As such RISO advisors are considered "responsible employees" to the university.
 Taking this training informs advisors of their duties under Title IX, provides resources, and talks about the reporting process.
-For more on Title IX at UH Hilo, please visit the Title IX site, for the training please use this link.
+For more on Title IX at UH Hilo, please visit the Title IX site, for the training, please visit the UH System training page.